 Our conclusion is presented in two parts.
 Chapter 14 sums up the results of our inquiry so far, meaning by “our” the work of all those acquainted with Butler over the past 300 years.
 Members of this Butler society have expressed themselves in print, in conversation, and in the classroom.
-Chapter 15 considers these results and all that we know regarding Butler’s intervention in the Church of England, the development of philosophy, the evolution of religion and ethics in human life, and this contribution to human history.
+Chapter 15 considers these results and all that we know regarding Butler’s intervention in the Church of England, the development of philosophy, the evolution of religion, and ethics , and his contribution to human history.
 Finally, we comment on the prospects for applying our interpretation of Butler’s outcomes in our lives today and our expectations for the future.
 In Butler, “future life” refers to any unlived segment of a person’s life, pre-mortem or post-mortem.

 14. The End of Enquiry after 300 Years